Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Conditional Mean Embedding of Stationary Time Series

-Our previous convergence results for the individual estimation errors of $\cov[n](0)$ and $\cov[n](\lag)$ allow to bound $e_s(\mu_z,\emu_z,n, \gamma)$ and derive regularization schemes $\gamma:=\gamma(n,\mu_z,\emu_z)$ depending on the trajectory length $n$ and the quality of the prior estimate $\emu_z$.
-Informally speaking, the individual estimation errors must tend to $0$ faster than the regularization term, so $\gamma$ should not be allowed to converge ``too fast'' with respect to the rate of increasing sample size $n$ -- this is the typical setting in the theory of inverse problems and regularization. \end{enumerate} \end{remark}

 By incorporating additional knowledge about the convergence behavior of $\cov[n](0)$ and $\cov[n](\lag)$ from our previous results, Theorem~\ref{thm:kernel_sum_rule_error} yields convergence rates of the estimation error $e_s$ as well as admissible regularization schemes.
 We give an example below.
 For simplicity, we assume that $\cov[n](0)$ and $\cov[n](\lag)$ are estimated independently, which would of course require two realizations of length $n$ of $(X_t)_{t \in \Z}$.
-In addition, we require $\emu_z$ to converge with standard rate of $-n^{1/2}$, which we tie to the number of samples available for the estimation of $\cov[n](0)$ and $\cov[n](\lag)$ in order to avoid additional symbols for different samples.
+To illustrate the idea, we require $\emu_z$ to converge with a $\Pr$-a.e.\ rate of $1/\sqrt{n}$, which we tie to the number of samples available for the estimation of $\cov[n](0)$ and $\cov[n](\lag)$ in order to avoid additional symbols for different samples.
+Our general approach presented here still applies when the convergence rate of $\emu_z$ is slower.